tensorflow/tensorflow/tensorflow/tensorboard/README.md

 you can use this to embed custom visualizations (e.g. matplotlib scatterplots) into TensorBoard.
 This dashboard always shows you the latest image for each tag.

+### Audio Dashboard

+The Audio Dashboard can embed playable audio widgets for audio saved via a tf.audio_summary.
+The dashboard is set up so that each row corresponds to a different tag, and each column corresponds to a run.
+This dashboard always embeds the latest audio for each tag.

 ### Graph Explorer

 The Graph Explorer can visualize a TensorBoard graph, enabling inspection of the